-Samsung phones are notoriously known for the lag issue on its TouchWiz interface.
+Samsung phones are notoriously known for the lag issue on their TouchWiz interface.
 However, one cannot deny the fact that despite the minor and major drawbacks of their phones, Samsung is still the most popular OEM of smartphones.
 One of the reasons why Samsung Galaxy devices are popular among users is the ease with which we can find the official firmware for our phones and install them using their Odin tool.

 If you got a Samsung phone or tablet and are having software-based issues, you can easily restore the stock firmware on it and fix it yourself.
 Flashing a Samsung device is easier than most Android phones.
-This is because Samsung provides its own software that can be used to flash all their phone models (Samsung Kies).
+This is because Samsung provides its own software that can be used to flash all its phone models (Samsung Kies).
 By using the unofficially released Odin tool, the flashing process becomes easier and smoother as compared to Kies.

-The process described below is for flashing any Samsung device back to the original operating system (ROM) and/or for upgrading to any higher or a lesser version of the Android version.
+The process described below is for flashing any Samsung device back to the original operating system (ROM) and for upgrading to any higher or a lesser version of the Android version.

 This tutorial is only for Samsung Android smartphones and tablets.
 While we have taken utmost care in describing the procedure in a detailed way, the user must be extra careful with selecting the correct firmware file to install it succesfully.
 If you have any doubts regarding the procedure, we suggest you to drop us a comment below to clear the same.